Case Study

 Configured custom routing logic at the hardware level, enabling the machines to see each other as if on the same backplane—tricking the software into a high-speed local handshake.

-Zero-BS Infrastructure
+Direct Infrastructure

 No monthly cloud fees.
 No API rate limits.
 No latency penalty.
 The sync now operates at wire-speed, independent of any external services or ISP conditions.